microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ## Resources: `containers`

 If you need to consume a container image as part of your CI/CD pipeline, you can achieve it using `containers`.
-A container can be an Azure Container Registy or any external Docker registry.
+A container can be an Azure Container Registry or any external Docker registry.

 ### Schema